sethumadh/sethumadh/README.md

 - 🔭 A Fullstack Software engineer with a passion for building user interfaces from Brisbane Australia.
 - 🌱 I’m currently improving on Advance Nextjs , Tailwind and  Data Structures and Algorithms.
-- ⚡ Fun fact: I was a competetive Table Tennis Player a pro for 4 years. .
+- 🤔 I’m looking for a company that wants a enthusicatic and hard working developer to join their team.
 - 💬 I'm heavily intersted in Building Products, TypeScript,Nextjs, React, API Design, Tailwind, MUI and a genuine curiosity of truly understanding how things work         under the hood.
 Massive interest in building apps which contribute value to society
+- ⚡ Fun fact: I was a competetive Table Tennis Player a pro for 4 years.

 <p align='center'>
   <a href="https://www.linkedin.com/in/sethumadh/">